awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-edge-optimized-custom-domain-name.md

 ## Set up an edge\-optimized custom domain name for an API Gateway API<a name="how-to-custom-domains-console"></a>

-The following procedure describes how to set create a custom domain name for an API using the API Gateway console\.
+The following procedure describes how to create a custom domain name for an API using the API Gateway console\.

 **To create a custom domain name using the API Gateway console**